 My small carrot cake recipe is baked in a 6 inch cake pan (affiliate link), making it acceptable as dessert for two.

 Don’t have a 6 inch pan?
-You can also make my Small Batch Carrot Cake Cupcakes.
+You can also make my small batch Carrot Cake Cupcakes with pineapple.

 How To Make Carrot Cake From Scratch